-If a fraudulent eftpos transaction does occur, you as the merchant will usually only bear the loss if the fraud is a result of non-compliance.
+If a fraudulent eftpos transaction does occur, you as the merchant will usually only bear the loss if the fraud is a result of non-compliance with our Rules or your own actions.

 But no matter how secure a card payment system is, fraud is a risk for any merchant.
 Attempts at card skimming in particular have been widely detected.